 Most of this software has been abandoned, or at best is in maintenance and only gets tweaked when something breaks.
 Consider this page as of historical interest rather than software you necessarily want to use.

 BuGLe is a utility I use for debugging OpenGL software development.
 Since I’m no longer actively doing OpenGL development, I haven’t done much work on it, and it does not support the latest OpenGL versions very well.

-CLOGS is a library that provide radix sort and parallel prefix sum implementations for OpenCL.
+CLOGS is a library that provide radix sort, parallel prefix sum and reduction implementations for OpenCL.

 OnlineCLC is a minimal tool to use the OpenCL online kernel compiler to compile kernels from the command line.
 It is most useful for validating the correctness of kernels, although it can also save the binary.

 clrunon is a tiny library that sits between an application and the OpenCL runtime and presents only a single chosen device to the application.
 It is useful when an application provides no mechanism to select the OpenCL device to use but it is necessary to force it to run on a different device to the one it chooses by default.